The simple answer

 A dentist may discuss a crown when a tooth has lost a lot of structure, has cracks or heavy wear, has a large older restoration, or needs protection after certain treatments.

-Root canal treatment is one common context where a crown may be discussed later, especially for back teeth that need to withstand chewing forces.
-That does not mean every root canal situation is identical or that every tooth needs the same follow-up.
+Root canal treatment is one common context where a crown may be discussed later.
+A temporary filling may protect the tooth until a regular filling or crown is placed, but the follow-up restoration depends on the tooth and treatment plan.
+That does not mean every root canal situation is identical or that every tooth needs a crown.

 If tooth pain is part of the reason you are learning about crowns, this tooth-pain overview can help with general vocabulary before a dental visit.